CrossTheRoadElec/Phoenix6-Documentation/source/docs/installation/installation.rst

       :link: /docs/installation/installation
       :link-type: doc

-      Click on this card to learn about installing the Phoenix 6 library for FRC.
-This details including the Phoenix vendordep into your robot project.
+      Click here to learn about installing the Phoenix 6 library for FRC.
+This explains adding the Phoenix vendordep into your robot project.

    .. grid-item-card:: Installing Phoenix 6 (non-FRC)
       :link: /docs/installation/installation
       :link-type: doc

-      Click on this card to learn about installing the Phoenix 6 library outside of FRC.
-This details including our apt-get repository and applicable binaries.
+      Click here to learn about installing the Phoenix 6 library outside of FRC.
+This explains including our apt-get repository and applicable binaries.